memcachier/docs/documentation/clients/python/flask.md

 `Flask-Caching` requires the `pylibmc` client which relies on the C `libmemcached` library.
 This should be fairly straight-forward to install with your package manager on Linux or Windows.
-For macOS users, Homebrew provides and easy solution.
+For macOS users, Homebrew provides an easy solution.
 We also have a [blog post](https://blog.memcachier.com/2014/11/05/ubuntu-libmemcached-and-sasl-support/) for Ubuntu users on how to do this.
 **IF(heroku)**